Status and Distribution

 Larva: feeds from mid-April to June in rolled leaves of the foodplant (in Scotland, on aspen, from late May to the end of July), pupating in the rolled leaf.
 Gypsonoma dealbana has on one occasion been bred from a rather similar but possibly smaller roll than that made by A. populella.
 The larva of G. dealbana is rather similar to some instars of A. populella but lacks the prominent black pinacula of that species.

 Adult: can be dislodged from trees, found resting on tree trunks, swept from creeping willow and later comes readily to light.

-Both Anacampsis blattariella and A. populella are variable species with moderate overlap in the forewing markings and colour, particularly in the extent of blackish markings.
-A transverse pale fascia at three-quarters (if visible) often has a strong zig-zag style in the costal half in A. blattariella (more curved in A. populella) but again there is variation in this.
+Both Anacampsis blattariella and A. populella are variable species with overlap in the forewing markings and colour, particularly in the extent of blackish markings.
+A transverse pale fascia at three-quarters (if visible) often has a strong zig-zag style in the costal half in A. blattariella (more curved in A. populella) but there is variation in this.
 Information received from some County Moth Recorders and other experienced moth recorders suggest those moths at the extremes (dull greyish fuscous or strongly black and white) are often identifiable from the forewing markings alone but the many intermediates and those which have become worn will not be identifiable without dissection, unless bred.
 Their comments are based on experience of the habitat and moths in their areas where both breeding and dissection have been carried allowing familiarity with the 'look' of their local moths to be applied.
 It is therefore suggested any caught specimens are retained for potential dissection (see more below).

 Although adults found resting on the trunks of willows, poplars and aspen are likely to be A. populella, care should be taken as moths do wander and alder (an additional foodplant of A. blattariella) can be found where willow species occur.